|On this page…|

 The Channel menu uses the following notation for channels: u1->y2 means that the plot displays a transfer function from input channel u1 to output channel y2.
 System Identification Toolbox estimates as many noise sources as there are output channels.
 In general, e@ynam indicates that the noise source corresponds to the output with name ynam.

 For example, e@y3->y1 means that the transfer function from the noise channel (associated with y3) to output channel y2 is displayed.
 For more information about noise channels, see Separation of Measured and Noise Components of Models.

-Tip When you import data into the System Identification Tool GUI, it is helpful to assign meaningful channel names in the Import Data dialog box.
+Tip When you import data into the System Identification app, it is helpful to assign meaningful channel names in the Import Data dialog box.
 For more information about importing data, see Represent Data.

 There are several Style options that are common to all plot types.
 These include the following: